sardarjee/Judgement-multiplayer/README.md

 # Judgement-multiplayer

-/This is an online multiplayer card game.
+This is an online multiplayer card game.